thepranab/materials-for-max-qe2021-online-school/Day-3/example3.neb/ex2.H2-diss@Al100/README.md

 3. The example be run by `pwtk neb.pwtk >& neb.log &`.  **BUT
-   BEWARE:** this example takes **several tens of minutes** on a laptop computer, hence run it remotely on the HCP cluster.
-To submit the `neb.pwtk` calculation to the HCP cluster, use:
+   BEWARE:** this example takes **several tens of minutes** on a laptop computer, hence run it remotely on the HPC cluster.
+To submit the `neb.pwtk` calculation to the HPC cluster, use:

         remote_pwtk neb.pwtk